Last Updated on October 2, 2021 by Lawrence Berezin

 - Failure to exercise due care is a reason that will be considered in evaluating the case

-Let’s all make our totally best efforts to make NYC streets safe for all of us.
+Let’s all do our best to make N.Y.C. streets safe for all of us.